 This 2-step stool from IKEA is a crowd-favorite:

 For younger toddlers who are more unsteady on their feet, check out Kitchen Towers (below), or you could even make one yourself if you’re handy.
-Kitchen towers can be shockingly expensive, but most families use them through many years/many kids.
+Kitchen towers can be shockingly expensive, but most families use them through many years/kids.
 You may also have luck finding one used, as they are often resold.

 Here are a couple of great options: